Topic module

 The broker remains responsible for sponsored sales agents' brokerage acts.

-Who pays compensation does not by itself decide who is represented.
+Who pays does not alone decide who is represented.

 Checkpoint rule